jdcrain/okta-ember/README.md

 ### `auth` Service

-You can expose the `auth` service that is included in `ember-okta` in routes, controllers, or components.
+You can expose the `auth` service that is included in `okta-ember` in routes, controllers, or components.
 The following example shows how to use the login and logout buttons in a controller:
 ```js
 // sample-controller.js
 import Controller from '@ember/controller';